 - 1. In the Management Console, click the security rule set that you want to add the rule to. - 2.
-Select Tree > Security Rule Set. - The Rule Editor appears. - 3.
-Click Action > Append Rule. - The Append Rule window appears. - 4.
-Enter a name for the rule in the Rule Name field. - Enter an optional description for the rule. - 6.
+Select Tree > Security Rule Set.

+- 4. Enter a name for the rule in the Rule Name field. - 5.
+Enter an optional description for the rule. - 6.
 Select a matcher type and define the matching criteria. - 7.
 Select Keep matcher result to store the result if a match occurs. - 8.
 Choose a rule action and define the rule action criteria.